Mirna Malak was 16 years old when she disappeared. She was on her way to church.

 Christine Lamie, 26, was threatened by a stranger on social media, and later disappeared.

 These are not isolated incidents.
 Many go without being officially reported, since some families don’t even file a report for fear of bringing shame on their family.
 In other cases, police don’t bother to investigate.
-In 2014, the Egyptian Association of Victims of Abduction and Enforced Disappearances reported that from 2011 to 2014, approximately 550 Coptic Christian girls and women had disappeared in the country (#17 on the World Watch List).
+In 2014,

 The husband of Christine Lami, Bahaa Girgis, recounts the days leading up to and after her disappearance.
 He says his wife was forced to convert to Islam.